kartikhiranandani28/DBMS-assignment-6/README.md

-The following code is for the lab assignment uing html, css and javascript.
+The following code is for the lab assignment using html, css and javascript.